CBP CROSS Rulings: How to Search the Customs Database

 • The ruling contradicts the statutory text.
 If a ruling's conclusion conflicts with the plain language of the heading text or applicable Notes, the statutory text controls.
 Rulings are interpretive aids, not independent legal authority.

-How Does AI Change the Way Teams Use CROSS?
+How Does AI Change the Way Teams Use CBP CROSS?

 The challenge is not access to CROSS.
-The database is public.
+The database is public at rulings.cbp.gov.
 The challenge is three-fold:

 3. Currency.
 Rulings get revoked.
 Headings get amended.
-A classification position built on a 2019 ruling needs periodic review against current law.
+With roughly 760 new rulings added in a single quarter, a classification position built on a 2019 ruling needs periodic review against current law.

 Frequently Asked Questions